iit-DLSLab/robotlib/README.md

     sudo apt install libgtest-dev

 ### Building
-To build Robotlib, clone this repository
+To build Robotlib, clone the latest version of this repository and compile the package using
-* For Ubuntu 20.04

     git clone git@gitlab.advr.iit.it:dls-lab/robotlib.git

-* For Ubuntu 18.04

-    git clone git@gitlab.advr.iit.it:dls-lab/robotlib.git -b bionic-develop

-* For Ubuntu 16.04

-    git clone git@gitlab.advr.iit.it:dls-lab/robotlib.git -b xenial-develop

-Then compile the code

     mkdir build